Program Internet Access

 Since POP usually downloads, then deletes, emails, it is likely that only recent incoming mail remains on the server when you make the transition.

 Alternatively, you can leave POP access alone if you only need recent emails on your smartphone or tablet when you're away from your computer.
-This only works if you have only a single computer checking for mail.
+POP works best if only a single computer is checking for mail.

 This site hosted by